 Emergency Shelters: A Guide

 In the outdoors, the unexpected can catch us off guard and mean our plans need to change, sometimes forcing us to spend an unexpected night out.
-This could be due to an injury, bad weather, a flooded river, or just taking longer than expected to reach the final destination for the day.
-In these situations, it’s not guaranteed that the weather will be fine, and once you stop, you’ll get cold, and possibly wet, quickly.
+This could be due to an injury, bad weather, a flooded river or taking longer than expected to reach the final destination for the day.
+In these situations, once you stop, you’ll get cold, and possibly wet, quickly.
 Carrying a suitable emergency shelter is essential for these situations.

 What is an Emergency Shelter?